Sailanarmo/Math4610/SoftwareManual/GaussSiedel/gauss.md

 # Computational Mathematics Software Manual

-## **Routine Name:** GaussSeidel
+## **Routine Name:** Gauss Seidel

-**Author:** Nitasha Jeske
+**Author:** Raul Ramirez

 **Language:** C++

-**Description:** Gauss-Seidel is an iterative method to solve a linear system of equations, Ax=b.
-Using the properties of linear algebra, this algorithm calculates (D+U)^-1(b-Lx) and uses the 2 norm to calculate an error, then iterates until it reaches the desired tolerance or hits a maximum number of iterations.
+**Description:** Gauss-Seidel is an iterative method to solve the equation Ax = b.
+This is a far more efficient version than jacobi iterative method.

-**Input:**  The input is a symmetric positive definite matrix of size n x n (A), a resulting vector of size n (b), an initial guess vector of size n (x0), a tolerance, and maximum number of iterations.
+**Input:**  There is no user input, but the function sol, takes a Matrix A, a vector b, a guess vector x, and the number of iterations desired.

 **Output:** The output is printed to a file with all the solutions.